Raigarh–Hazrat Nizamuddin Gondwana Express: Coaches

-The 12409/12410 Raigarh–Hazrat Nizamuddin Gondwana Express presently has 1 AC 2 tier, 2 AC 3 tier, 13 Sleeper class & 5 General Unreserved coaches.
+The 12409/12410 Raigarh–Hazrat Nizamuddin Gondwana Express presently has 2 AC 2 tier, 10 AC 3 tier, 2 Sleeper class & 5 General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12409 Raigarh–Hazrat Nizamuddin Gondwana Express covers the distance of 1626 kilometers in 27 hours and 55 mins (58.24 km/hr) & 27 hours 40 mins as 12410 Nizamuddin–Raigarh Gondwana Express (58.77 km/hr).
+The 12409 Raigarh–Hazrat Nizamuddin Gondwana Express covers the distance of 1626 kilometers in 27 hours and 55 mins (58.24 km/h) and 27 hours 40 mins as 12410 Nizamuddin–Raigarh Gondwana Express (58.77 km/h).

-As its average speed in both directions is above 55 km/hr as per Indian Railways rules, its fare has a Superfast surcharge.
+As its average speed in both directions is above 55 km/h as per Indian Railways rules, its fare has a Superfast surcharge.
 In addition, it gets priority over local (commuter) trains, standard express, passenger trains and most freight trains.

 Traction

-Its longest halt is at Nagpur with 40 minutes, where it reverses the direction.
-It is hauled by a Bhusaval-based WAP-4 locomotive from RIG to NGP.
-From NGP to NZM it is hauled by a Tughlakabad- based WAP-7 locomotive and vice versa.